 Are you a fan of the Toy Story franchise?
 Do you enjoy Pixar-themed books?
 Are you fascinated with Pixar films and the process in which they make such masterpieces?
 It seems so typical to say that this book is for you if you answered Yes to any of the above questions – but that’s the case!

 Note: Pixar Post may receive a commission for items purchased through affiliate links in this article — we thank you for your support.

 Disney Editions has released The Toy Story Films – An Animated Journey (link to Amazon) book (by Charles Solomon) which is broken down into the following sections:

 - It All Started With Tinny

 - Interlude – Buzz and Woody in Limbo

 - Bibliography / Index / Acknowledgements

-We highly recommend this book to Pixar fans who are looking for historical Pixar details as well as details surrounding the Toy Story films - and heck, you get to look at loads of beautiful artwork as well.
-Click the link below to buy the book, The Toy Story Films - An Animated Journey.
+We highly recommend this book to Pixar fans looking for historical Pixar details and details surrounding the Toy Story films – and heck, you get to look at loads of beautiful artwork as well.
+Click the link below to buy the book, The Toy Story Films – An Animated Journey.